Her contact is dead, her bureau chief is missing, and the guy she’s in love with might be working for the enemy .

-Not enough time, but how could she get this close and fail?
+Not enough time.
+If the lights came on while she climbed down the building, she’d be dead-meat for sure.
+But how could she get this close and fail?
 Ashstone didn’t tolerate failure.
 She’d end up couriering dead drops.
 Again.

 So was she.

-The familiar rush of victory made her dizzy.
+The rush of victory made her dizzy.
 Breathing hard, she stifled the laugh threatening to burble out of her chest.
-She silently punched the air over her head with a fist while wiggling her hips in a dance.
+She jumped up and silently punched the air over her head with a fist and wiggled her hips in a dance.
 The surge of relief left her swimming in giddy delight.
 She rolled the legs of the black Spandex body suit back up her thighs and peeled off the shoulder-length gloves.